 AADOREE acquires first North American serial rights, anthology rights and online serial rights.
 All work remains the copyright of its individual creators and reverts to the author upon publication.
 AADOREE pays a small honorarium to each writer, as well as sends accepted writers (1) copy of the print issue they’re featured in.
 By sending us your work through Submittable, you are also consenting to being added to our mailing list to receive an occasional correspondence from AADOREE through MailChimp.

 Simultaneous = AY-OKAY, but please notify us if your piece has been accepted elsewhere.
 If you need to withdraw ONE piece, but still want use to consider the other pieces you sent us (e.g.: in a packet of multiple poems), please leave us a note in Submittable telling us which one you’re withdrawing.
 If everything has been accepted elsewhere, please officially withdraw your entire packet in Submittable.
-If you’ve read everything, please click the hugs and kisses below to access our Submittable:
+If you’ve made it this far & read everything above, please click the Xs and Os below to access our Submittable: